What Is Database Marketing? Types, Examples & Strategies

 • Transaction history

-This information is then used to create a digital marketing strategy designed to connect with your ideal client or current customer across several digital marketing channels.
-The type of content you distribute is just as important as the message.
-Choosing the right content to interact with your ideal B2B customer takes time and testing.
+This data forms the basis of a digital marketing strategy designed to reach your ideal customer across various channels.
+The content type you choose to engage your audience is just as important as the message.
+Selecting the right content takes time and testing.

-Database marketing adds a personal touch to all of these communications.
-Here are just a few content types you can use in consumer database marketing:
+Database marketing adds a personal touch to these communications.
+Some popular content types in consumer database marketing include:

 • Online contests